-The clerk should check to see if any changes in especially:
+The clerk should check to see if any changes in es-

-- a. the title.

-- b. the inventor.

-- c. the assignee,
+pecially:

-- d. the continuing data,

-- e. the foreign priority.

-- f. the address of the owner's attorney, or

-- g. the requester's address

-have been properly entered on the face of the reexamination and patent files and in the PALM data base.
+- dere the title is the substant point religions about north - made the inventorial inferral bird and to could make - ence the anignee, reperson to a four posturate constraint - to dethe continuing data in the spiles using gotherines - inc. the foreign priority; and the longues is well a - f. the address of the owner's attorney, or - g. the requester's address have been properly entered on the face of the reexamination and patent files and in the PALM data base.